-EMSA has arranged a number of communication channels for the CISE stakeholders.
-The choice of tool will depend on the purpose of the information sharing and will supplement each other.
+EMSA has established several communication channels for CISE stakeholders.
+The choice of channel or tool depends on the purpose of the information being shared, and they are designed to complement and support one another.

 A dedicated section for CISE is set up on the EMSA's website: www.emsa.europa.eu/cise.html.
-It serves as the main tool to share information on the latest news on CISE and upcoming events.
-The webpage serves also to disseminate communication and visibility material, such as a video on CISE, leaflet, infographics, etc.
+It serves as the main tool to share information about the latest news on CISE and upcoming events.
+The webpage helps also to disseminate communication and visibility material, such as a video on CISE, leaflet, infographics, etc.